 Walk to Circular Quay and catch a ferry to our wonderful harbour-side Taronga Park Zoo, or take the 30 minute ferry ride to Manly Beach, Sydney’s premier beach resort.
 Here you can enjoy the laid back beach culture as well as many festivals and events.
 If you prefer to stay closer to downtown Sydney, Bondi Beach is approximately a 10 minute train ride and is one of Australia’s most famous and iconic beaches.
 Save some time to take a beach walk from Bondi Beach to Bronte Beach, it’s known to be a true highlight.
 If visiting on a weekend then go to the Rocks Market and shop for local Arts, Crafts & unique Australian Souvenirs.

 Look out one side of the basket and the Blue Mountains are at your feet, look out the other side… and on a clear day, the Sydney skyline and harbour glisten in the distance.
 Look below and be amazed that such green rolling fields are in such close proximity to the city.
-A truly spectacular experience.
-Departure is early morning.
+Enjoy a truly spectacular experience floating above the pristine fields surrounding Sydney.

 Take a unique opportunity to participate as crew on a real America’s Cup yacht.

 Take the helm, trim the sails, work on the grinders or simply sit back and enjoy the ride as you soak up the atmosphere and sights of spectacular Sydney Harbour.

 The America’s Cup is the world’s oldest and most prestigious sporting trophy and ultimate yachting regatta.
 Usually the domain of billionaires and elite professional yachtsmen, these amazing yachts offer a remarkable chance to participate in sailing on these grand prix racing machines.